nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 ![The Resulting Group](../../media/models/dynamicgroup_workflow_advanced_2_04.png)

-Finally, you can edit the parent "Devices of Interest" group and add a third **Child Groups** entry, "Include (OR)" on "Site D Devices of Interest".
-The final result is a Dynamic Group that contains the desired set of Devices across all four of your Sites.
+Finally, you can edit the parent "Devices of Interest" group and add a third **Child Groups** entry, "Include (OR)" on "Location D Devices of Interest".
+The final result is a Dynamic Group that contains the desired set of Devices across all four of your Locations.

 ![The Final Combined Group](../../media/models/dynamicgroup_workflow_advanced_2_05.png)